-iii.
-The most substantial business decisions made with climate change as a factor during 2017 were:

-• the allocation of funds for specific climate change projects to reduce emissions, corporate tracking of those projects for progress, increased purchases of renewable energy credits (RECs), as well as Guarantees of Origin (GO) green electricity in Europe.

-• Climate change was included in the decision to fund 23 projects to reduce greenhouse gas emissions by over 6,000 metric tons of CO2e.
+- iii.
+The most substantial business decisions made with climate change as a factor during 2018 were: - The allocation of funds for specific climate change projects to reduce emissions, corporate tracking of those projects for progress, increased purchases of renewable energy credits (RECs), as well as Guarantees of Origin (GO) green electricity in Europe and the US. - Climate change was included in the decision to fund 13 projects to reduce greenhouse gas emissions by over 13,600 metric tons of CO2e.

-The decision to support these solutions was influenced by our commitment to transition to a low-carbon economy.
+The aspect of climate change that influenced our business decision to support these solutions was our commitment to transition to a low-carbon economy.